Somerton Man: Connection to Rubaiyat of Omar Khayyam

 Around the same time as the inquest, a tiny piece of rolled-up paper with the words "Tamám Shud" printed on it was found in a fob pocket sewn within the dead man's trouser pocket.
 Public library officials called in to translate the text identified it as a phrase meaning "ended" or "finished" found on the last page of Rubaiyat of Omar Khayyam.
 The paper's verso side was blank.
 Police conducted an Australia-wide search to find a copy of the book that had a similarly blank verso.
 A photograph of the scrap of paper was released to the press.

 Following a public appeal by police, the copy of Rubaiyat from which the page had been torn was located.
 A man showed police a 1941 edition of Edward FitzGerald's (1859) translation of Rubaiyat, published by Whitcombe and Tombs in Christchurch, New Zealand.
 Detective Sergeant Lionel Leane, who led the initial investigation, often protected the privacy of witnesses in public statements by using pseudonyms; Leane referred to the man who found the book by the pseudonym "Ronald Francis" and he has never been officially identified.
 "Francis" had not considered that the book might be connected to the case until he had seen an article in the previous day's newspaper.

 There is some uncertainty about the circumstances under which the book was found.
 One newspaper article refers to the book being found about a week or two before the body was found.
 Former South Australian Police detective Gerry Feltus (who dealt with the matter as a cold case) reports that the book was found "just after that man was found on the beach at Somerton".
 The timing is significant as the man is presumed, based on the suitcase, to have arrived in Adelaide the day before he was found on the beach.
 If the book was found one or two weeks before, it suggests that the man had visited previously or had been in Adelaide for a longer period.
-Most accounts state that the book was found in an unlocked car parked in Jetty Road, Glenelg – either in the rear floor well, or on the back seat.
+Most accounts state that the book was found in an open-roof car parked in Jetty Road, Glenelg – either in the rear floor well, or on the back seat.

 The theme of Rubaiyat is that one should live life to the fullest and have no regrets when it ends.
 The poem's subject led police to theorise that the man had committed suicide by poison, although no other evidence corroborated the theory.
 The book was missing the words "Tamám Shud" on the last page, which had a blank reverse, and microscopic tests indicated that the piece of paper was from the page torn from the book.
 In the back of the book were faint indentations representing five lines of text, in capital letters.
 The second line has been struck out – a fact considered significant due to its similarities to the fourth line and the possibility that it represents an error in encryption.